Now that you know the trends of digital marketing for 2018, let’s start the research on competition and market analysis.

 If you are more serious about content marketing, you should also check the backlinks (referring domains) that these articles get.

-You want to check their referring domains to know if their audience is referring this content as a resourceful piece of content or not.
+You want to check their referring domains to know if their audience is referring this content to a resourceful piece of content or not.

 Here is how to do it using Ahrefs, and their content explorer feature.

 Now you know what your competition’s most shared and most referred articles are.

 What might be next?

 Let’s see where and who they share these articles with so that we can outreach and share our content with them too, thereby getting targeted traffic and providing quality content.